ColleagueRiley/X11-Drag-n-Drop/README.md

 ```

 Else, there is no drop data and the drop has ended.
 XDnD versions 2 and older require the target explictially tell the source when the drop has ended.

+This can be done by sending out a `ClientMessage` event with the `XdndFinished` message type.

 ```c
     else if (version >= 2) {